Thursday, October 13, 2022

 When starting any home remodeling project, you’ll want to begin by creating a bathroom renovation checklist.
 What are the things you want to improve that are already in your bathroom?
 What are the brand new elements that you will be adding from scratch?

-Visualize the end product & create the concept
+1. Visualize the concept

 Months before any real demolition begins, you’ll want to conceptualize what you want the final product to look like.
 This can be done by finding inspiration online or on social media, or by hiring an interior designer who can draw up a visual blueprint.
-During this stage, you’ll want to collect measurements and choose which colors, materials, and finishes you’ll use.
+There are also apps that allow you to imagine your space in new ways.

-2. Set a working budget
+3. Set a working budget

 When we say “working” budget, it’s important to leave a little wiggle room in the financing of your project since things will inevitably cost more than you expect.
-On average, a bathroom remodel in the U.S. costs between $9,600 and $11,000, but they can increase up to $50,000 for a truly lavish end result.
-You’ll want to factor in costs such as materials, appliances, fixtures, flooring, labor, and inspection fees, among others.
+On average, a bathroom remodel in the U.S. costs between $9,600 and $11,000, but they can be up to $50,000 for a truly lavish design.

-5. Factor in lighting and electrical considerations
+6. Factor in lighting and electrical considerations

 Though light fixtures won’t be installed until the very end, your electrician will need to know how many junction boxes to install, as well as how many switches or dimmers you’re expecting to have.